ethereumclassic/ECIPs/_specs/ecip-_.md

 Incomplete proposals are inoperable; they are not ready for implementation.

-Definite proposals are inoperable; they are not ready for implementation.

 Unique proposals saves me time because I don't have to read the same thing twice.

 Related to and derivative of: